KamilaHase/Berries-Nearby/README.md

 ### Acknowledgements
-Many thanks to mentor Marcel who provided me with inspirational feedback, valuable tips and boosted my motivation.
+Many thanks to mentor Guido who provided me with inspiration and valuable suggestions.
-Many thanks to tutors of Code Institue who´s help was highly appreciated and saved my nerves.
+Many thanks to tutors of Code Institute who´s help was highly appreciated.